ahmadshoaib-git/webpack-typescript-reactjs-boilerplate/readme.md

 10. Prettierrc configured
 11. Husky configured
 12. Configured lint-stage
+13. Configured plugin-transform-runtime
-13. Webpack Bundle Analyzer configured
+14. Webpack Bundle Analyzer configured

 Based on these configurations the boilerplate can be efficiently used for any frontend react based project.